World News Today: Presenters

-The remaining original edition shown on BBC Four and BBC World News is presented by:
+The remaining original edition shown on BBC Four and BBC World News was presented by:

 When Badawi presented, the title sequence stated World News Today with Zeinab Badawi.
 However, when she did not, as she was often on assignment, the titles only showed World News Today, regardless of who the relief presenter actually was.
 This only happened if she was not reporting from a location on a topic covered in the programme.

-Thomas, Giannone and Madera still present from different parts of the world.
+Thomas, Giannone and Madera still presented from different parts of the world.
 Giannone presented from South Africa in December 2013 following the death of Nelson Mandela and during live coverage from the trial of Oscar Pistorius in Pretoria.
 Madera presented from Poland during the 2015 Polish parliamentary election.
 Thomas, Sharma, presented from Washington in October / November 2016 for the 2016 US presidential election.

 Guest presenters

 The list below refers to people who have occasionally presented on an ad hoc basis: